tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 | Three | orange |
 | Four  | purple |
 | Five  | red    |

+> **Note**: To verify these results, one could copy all of the `<div>` elements, as well as the `<style>`
+> section.
+Following this, they would then paste both portions in the same file, which would then need to be
+> saved and named with `.html` at the end (e.g. `test.html`).
+This could be done with a text editor such
+> as notepad, or any other editor that allows us to specify the file extension type while saving (the portion
+> after the `.`).
+After this, when the file is opened, it should open in the user's web browser.
+>
+> If anyone is looking for something slightly more interactive, they could use a site like
+> [CodePen](https://codepen.io/pen/).
+This particular link will lead to their interactive editor.
+Once here, we
+> can paste the HTML section in the HTML window, and the CSS in the CSS window.
+The results should then appear
+> on screen.
+>
+> Whichever option is explored, it may interesting to remove the spaces in the two examples noted above,
+> `.fourth .fifth` and `#fourth #sixth`.
+After saving these changes and refreshing the browser, or waiting for
+> the browser to update in CodePen's case, we should observe the colors changing
+> for the elements that were previously matching these selectors.

 Knowing what selectors may apply can get tricky when things start to become deeply nested.
 Another aspect that can be difficult is that multiple styles can come from multiple selectors.
 Using the